francescorn/francescorn/README.md

 I am currently a contributor to Webkit's WebInspectorUI.

-I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college from liking my statistical software courses, the web developer experience, and coding overall.
+I graduated from Vassar College with a bachelor's degree in biology.

+I decided to pursue software engineering after college from enjoying statistical software courses, the web developer's experience, and coding overall.

 I'm a former college tennis player who won the Matthew Vassar award.

+I play the piano and have written short pieces in my free time.

-I’m looking for a role as a software engineer.
+I am looking for a role as a software engineer.

 My skills include HTML, CSS, Javascript, React, C++, and Python.